What are Exchange-Traded Funds?

 Listed As Shares

 Exchange-Traded Funds are listed on stock exchanges and can thus trade like individual stocks.
 Their prices change throughout the day, also similar to stocks.
 Like some other fund vehicles, the calculation of Net Asset Value (NAV) takes place at the end of a trading day.
 In some cases, the fund house may also provide a real-time indicative NAV.

 For large investors who have the capacity to buy creation units directly from the fund provider, ETFs can provide an arbitrage opportunity as depending on the level of demand for the fund, its market price can be higher or lower than its indicative NAV.

 Interesting Investment Prospect

-Even though most ETFs just track an index, the sheer breadth of them and the uniqueness of the underlying indices can make them interesting investment prospects.
+Even though most ETFs track an index, their sheer breadth and uniqueness of the underlying indices can make them interesting investment prospects.
 The underlying indices can be publicly available or privately constructed, focused on a particular country or investing across a region, and may provide access to a particular asset class or be a blend of asset classes.

 Exposure to Focused Asset Class

-As far as the major advantages of Exchange Traded Funds are concerned, the most prominent is helping investors test the waters of the asset classes they are interested in.
-For instance, for a US investor, an ETF focused on emerging markets can be the starting point of exposure to stocks or bonds from the relatively risky analytical group.
+As far as the major advantages of exchange-traded funds are concerned, the most prominent is helping investors test the waters of the asset classes they are interested in.
+For instance, an ETF focused on emerging markets can be the starting point of exposure to stocks or bonds from the relatively risky analytical group for a US investor.

 Cheaper in Comparison with MFs

-Further, since the services of a portfolio manager are not availed, such an exposure will be cheaper than that offered by a mutual fund.
+Since it does not avail the services of a portfolio manager, such exposure becomes cheaper than that offered by a mutual fund.